-Optimizely is by default set up to display project comments and changes to projects in the user interface immediately.
-If Optimizely experiences problems with the these immediate updates, the following dialog box appears.
+CMS is set up by default to display project comments and changes to projects in the user interface immediately.
+If CMS experiences problems with the these immediate updates, the following dialog box appears.

 Contact your IT department or Internet service provider if the problem persists.

-WebSocket is an Internet protocol used to automatically update the Optimizely user interface.
+WebSocket is an Internet protocol used to automatically update the CMS user interface.